dotnet/android-samples/PopupMenuDemo/README.md

 ---
-name: Xamarin.Android - Popup Menu Demo
+name: Xamarin.Android - Popup Menu
-description: PopupMenuDemo is a sample app that accompanies the article, PopUp Menu.
-It demonstrates how to add support for displaying popup menus that are...
+description: "Demonstrates how to add support for displaying popup menus that are attached to a particular view"
 page_type: sample
 languages:
 - csharp